 5. Start making extra income

 You can only cut your expenses so much in order to get ahead.
 The other part of the financial equation is to increase your income.
-There are several ways that you can do this, but my favorite way is to create a side business.
+There are several ways that you can do this, but my favorite way is to create a side hustle or business.
 If you have a talent or a skill that you could use on the side to make money, utilize that to make some additional money.
 Perhaps you are handy with a computer.
 Did you know the average hourly rate of a computer technician is just over $15?
 Post an ad on craigslist describing the type of repairs that you offer.
 Tell your friends and family that this is something that you are doing on the side.
 You may be amazed at the response that you get and the extra income that comes with it.

 If you want to get on track with your finances, these tips are sure to get you started on the right foot.
 Don’t hesitate, start today and who knows; you might just achieve your financial goals after all.